-- 8 income-producing properties totaling 2.8 million square feet acquired (including 4 forward purchases committed in 2021) with an average age of 5.1 years and weighted average lease term of 9.3 years, in key distribution markets in the GTA, the U.S., Germany and Netherlands; - 4 completed development and expansion projects contributing 1.8 million of additional square feet of gross leasable area which are fully leased as of December 31, 2022, generating \$14.1 million in expected NOI annually at a yield on cost of 6.8%; - 10 on-going active development and expansion projects and 2 forward property commitments having total projected costs of \$489 million and remaining commitments of \$158 million.
-These projects are expected to contribute 3.9 million of additional square feet of gross leasable area and generate a weighted average stabilized yield of 6.0%; - 2 non-core properties disposed for gross proceeds of \$66 million; and - Magna concentration reduced from 22% to 20% as a percentage of gross leasable area and from 29% to 26% as a percentage of annualized revenue.
+- 2 newly built income-producing properties totaling 1.0 million square feet acquired in the U.S.; - 8 completed development and expansion projects contributing 2.4 million of additional square feet of gross leasable area which are 74% leased as of December 31, 2023, and expected to generate \$19.7 million in stabilized NOI annually at a yield on cost of 6.0%; - 3 on-going active development and expansion projects and 2 site plan approval commitments having total projected costs of \$99 million and remaining commitments of \$34 million.
+The projects are expected to contribute 2.6 million of additional square feet of gross leasable area and the active development and expansion projects are expected to generate a weighted average stabilized yield of 6.7%; - 2 non-core properties disposed for gross proceeds of \$45 million; and - Magna concentration reduced from 20% to 19% as a percentage of gross leasable area, however, as a result of substantial CPI and contracted rent increases throughout 2023, as a percentage of annualized revenue, Manga concentration remained consistent at 26% as a percentage of annualized revenue.